Ronnie Kasrils: Positions on Israel/Palestine conflict

-Criticism of the ANC after retirement
+On October 7, 2023, the same day that Hamas launched a surprise attack on Israeli villages near the Gaza Strip, Kasrils, along with other members of the Palestinian Solidarity Campaign, announced his support for Hamas.
+He recognized the operation "by the Palestinian resistance in Gaza as a legitimate expression of their right to resist."

+Political activity after leaving office

 Kasrils was strongly critical of the ANC under Jacob Zuma.
 He is a critic of what he has called the "descent into police state depravity".
 In April 2014, he launched the "Vote No" campaign alongside fellow ANC member and former government minister Nozizwe Madlala-Routledge.
 The campaign aims to encourage people to cast protest votes or spoilt ballots in the 2014 general election as a protest against Zuma and the perceived corruption of his government.
 In December 2014, Kasrils was elected to the national working committee of the newly created United Front, a workers' party led by the National Union of Metalworkers of South Africa (NUMSA), and also spoke favourably of the Economic Freedom Fighters, a newly formed leftist opposition party.
 In April 2016, shortly after the EFF's major court victory over President Zuma, Kasrils joined several other prominent former ANC insiders in calling for Zuma to resign.

+In January 2021, he spoke at the online global launch of Jeremy Corbyn's Peace & Justice Project alongside Noam Chomsky, Len McCluskey and Yanis Varoufakis.

 Publications

-Kasrils has written books on Bertrand Russell and poetry; many articles on politics, defence and water & forestry issues.
+Kasrils has written books on Bertrand Russell and poetry and articles on politics, defence and water & forestry issues.
 His autobiography, Armed and Dangerous, was first published in 1993 and updated and re-published in 1998 and 2004.
 First published in 2010, The Unlikely Secret Agent gives a personal account of Ronnie's first wife Eleanor's courage against the apartheid powers.
 It won the 2011 Alan Paton Award.

-In 2012, Kasrils wrote a foreword to the new book called London Recruits - The Secret War against Apartheid in which stories of white non-South Africans who were recruited by Kasrils to go on numerous missions to South Africa planting bucket (pamphlet) bombs and other propaganda materials.
+In 2012, Kasrils wrote a foreword to the new book called London Recruits - The Secret War against Apartheid in which stories of white non-South Africans who were recruited by Kasrils to go on numerous missions to South Africa planting leaflet bombs and other propaganda materials.

 Kasrils published a book in 2017 on his experience of working with then-South African President Jacob Zuma called A Simple Man.

 In 2021, Kasrils edited the book International Brigade Against Apartheid: Secrets of the War that Liberated South Africa collecting the experiences of people around the world who collaborated with Umkhonto We Sizwe (MK) in the struggle against apartheid.

 Personal life

-Kasrils' second wife Eleanor Kasrils, also a prominent anti-apartheid activist, died in 2009, after 45 years of marriage.
+Kasrils' first wife Eleanor Kasrils, also a prominent anti-apartheid activist, died in 2009, after 45 years of marriage.
 On 2 February 2012, he married journalist Amina Frense at the Wynberg Home Affairs office, in Cape Town.

+He is cousin to Jacqueline Arenstein.